ksalomonson/startup/README.md

 Stuff learned:
 I learned about keeping credentials out of your code and github along with configuring mongo to dynamically assign variables into databases.
 I also learned about using cookies to store the authtoken and why you would want to do such a thing.

+--simon websocket--
+This was a difficult one for me.
+I learned that you can debug this using both VS code and Chrome.
+Functionally, there are "listeners" and "talkers" that use ports to communicate with each other.
+The WebSocket is considered to be it's own separate server (it's more of a service than a physical server, but whatever.)